Gigot (film): Plot

 Gigot entertains the little girl by dancing to his old gramophone, and by dressing as a waiter to feed his pet mouse.
 He is very protective, running alongside her on a merry-go-round to make sure she doesn't fall off.
-He also intervenes to protect Colette's honor while she is in the act of propositioning a man that has sexual intercourse with prostitutes to pick her and use her services the merry-go-round.
-Gigot is trounced by the frustrated man for his trouble.
+He also intervenes to protect Colette's honor while she is, in fact, in the act of propositioning a man who has sexual intercourse with prostitutes, to pick her and use her services on a bench near the merry-go-round.
+Gigot is beaten by the frustrated man and the john's compatriot for his trouble.

 Furious over his interference with her "activities," Colette threatens to bolt with Nicole unless Gigot can provide her a life with a "man of means."
 Given only an hour to prove himself, Gigot happens past a bakery.
 The baker and his wife (having taken advantage of him for years) have been called away, thus leaving their till unattended.
 Gigot seizes the opportunity and steals their money.

 With those ill-gotten gains, Gigot goes on a shopping spree, buying much-needed new clothes for Colette and Nicole, with a straw boater and a shave for himself.
 He buys a grand meal and drinks for all at a restaurant.
 But the good times are not to last — Colette's ex-boyfriend wants her back, and Colette succumbs.
 She expects to take Nicole along, but her pimp persuades her to wait.